BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

-The BetonQuest organisation recommends <a href="https://www.jetbrains.com/idea/" target="_blank">IntelliJ Community Edition</a> as preferred IDE.
+The BetonQuest organisation recommends <a href="https://www.jetbrains.com/idea/" target="_blank">IntelliJ</a> (Community Edition) as preferred IDE.
-The advantage of using IntelliJ is that this guide contains some steps that help to fulfill our requirements.
+The advantage of using IntelliJ is that this guide contains some steps and the project contains some files that help to fulfill our requirements in IntelliJ.
-Additionally, the project contains a few config files that automatically setup IntelliJ to meet some of our requirements.
 You can still use your preferred IDE, but then you need to check on your own that your changes fulfill our requirements.

 ##Installing IntelliJ